Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/World Egg.md

 A fence with a sense of the supernatural, she earns a living by buying seemingly worthless trinkets with occult power and selling them to those in the know.

-**Attacks:** **Thin, runed stiletto** 1-harm hand magic.
+**Attacks:** **Thin, runed stiletto** 1-[[harm]] hand magic.

 **Harm capacity:** 7. <sup>\[\]\[\]\[\]\[\]\[\]\[\]\[\]</sup>

 # Aftermath

 After so much fighting over it, the Egg from this mystery will probably hatch into a violent world full of conflict between sly and brutal lifeforms inspired by thieves and golems.
-It still has about two weeks until it hatches, however—so the hunters might expose it to peaceful stimuli and make it less dangerous.
+It still has about two weeks until it hatches, however—so [[the hunters]] might expose it to peaceful stimuli and make it less dangerous.
 If they do so, the new-born dimension can become a Haven for the entire party with two or three traits determined by what has happened to the Egg.

 On the other hand, if a Voidmouth is born, there might be a hellish dimension on the other side of it just as some scientists speculate that black holes can be used for hyperspace travelling.
-All manner of monsters, occultists and fringe scientists can be willing to explore the Voidmouth, making it hard for the hunters to seal it.
+All manner of [[monsters]], occultists and fringe scientists can be willing to explore the Voidmouth, making it hard for [[the hunters]] to seal it.

 **Bits and Mortar provides PDFs for purchases of games by participating publishers.**